ellakoa/postcard-poem/content/posts/wrapped-in-chains.md

   once used in defence across the estuary is wrapped around the tower slowly rusting away.

-  Today the tower stands alone, the only battle it faces is a battle against the elements.
+  Today the tower stands alone, the only battle it faces is a constant battle against the elements.
 collection: Places
 aspect: landscape
 image: /img/beyond-pebbles-face-kingsdown.jpg